Reviewed by GoldMeter Editorial Team

 Intro

-What do experts predict for gold prices in 2026?
-We break down the macro factors, geopolitical risks, and demand trends shaping gold's trajectory this year.
+What are analysts saying about gold in 2026 after a strong run?
+We update the macro picture—Fed policy, central banks, ETFs, and the rupee—and how to use forecasts without betting everything on a single number.
 This guide is written for Indian buyers and investors who want practical, city-aware guidance before making a gold decision.

 Today Gold Rate in India